eizhang/493FinalProject/README.md

 This game is meant to have nonsensical answers, thus we have provided the correct answer to each level such that the instructors can play the whole game with minor frustration:

-Question 1: H
+Question 1: the Blue
+Question 2: Click the question mark "?" in the question Question 3: Michigan (obviously)
+Question 4: Spam the "study" button until bar fills Question 5: H
-Question 2: Berry->Apple->Nectarine->Apple->Nectarine->Apple
+Question 6: Berry->Apple->Nectarine->Apple->Nectarine->Apple
-Question 3: Click on Kuzco (the llama)
+Question 7: Click on Kuzco (the llama)
-Question 4: left most button (after the flash) Question 5: Behind you
+Question 8: top left most button (after the flash) Question 9: Behind you
-Question 6: Can you not
+Question 10: Can you not
-Question 7: Click the squirrel
+Question 11: Click the squirrel
-Question 8: red-orange-white-purple-orange-red-teal
+Question 12: red-orange-white-purple-orange-red-teal
-Question 9: click on baby corgi, follow path with mouse cursor, click momma corgi Question 10: Window
+Question 13: click on baby corgi, follow path with mouse cursor, click momma corgi Question 14: Window
-Question 11: Pause and don't click anything for 7 seconds Question 12: LEGEND
+Question 15: Pause and don't click anything for 7 seconds Question 16: LEGEND

 Game over!!